-There are several duties specifically associated with the role of honorary secretary of a committee or board.
+There are several duties specifically associated with There are several duties specifically associated with the role of honorary secretary of a committee or board.
 Planning meetings with the committee or board chairperson or designated staff member is a key function of the role.